gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 archived: false
 ---

 I don't expect most readers will be very familiar with the sport of rowing.
 Maybe you have a vague idea of eight people in a boat, all facing the same direction, oars in hand, paddling in sync?
 Perhaps also you imagine a smaller person facing the rest yelling "stroke! stroke! stroke!"
-Well, that's all just about right &mdash; except for the "stroke! stroke! stroke!" part.
+Well, that's all just about right -- except for the "stroke! stroke! stroke!" part.
 That would just be annoying.

 A few years after moving to Seattle, I joined a <a href="https://lakeunioncrew.com" target="_blank">local rowing club</a>.
 And not long after that I saw a perfect opportunity to tarnish a pure and meditative outdoor activity with technology.